Ashok0/EnderalVREssentials/README.md

 DynDOLOD is a set of simple tools based on xEdit/xLODGen to automatically create a Skyrim mod based on the load order which adds distant LOD for objects and trees to Skyrim.
 DynDOLOD has been pre-configured with Wabbajack but the configuration process has been documented below for reference.

 Note that many DynDOLOD guides on the Web are heavily outdated or are not relevant for patching Enderal VR.
 While DynDOLOD is a dynamic patch and thus a bit more complicated to setup versus standard mods, the processs is fairly quick once you understand the general workflow.
 The following steps outline everything necessary to setup DynDOLOD with Enderal VR.

 #### Quickstart Guide
 1. Install the following prerequisite mods: SKSE VR, PapyrusUtil VR, DynDOLOD Resources SE 3.0
 2. Finalize load order in Mod Organizer 2.
-3. Install a terrain LOD mod and place it after other Skyrim SE texture mods.
+3. Install a terrain LOD mod and place it after other Skyrim SE and Enderal SE texture mods.
 Enable your Terrain LOD .esm plugin and place it at the very top of the plugin list above "Enderal - Forgotten Stories.esm".
-	* [Tamrielic Textures Terrain LOD](https://www.nexusmods.com/skyrimspecialedition/mods/39563?tab=files) works very well with [Tamrielic Textures](https://www.nexusmods.com/skyrimspecialedition/mods/32973?tab=files).
+	* [Tamrielic Textures Terrain LOD](https://www.nexusmods.com/skyrimspecialedition/mods/39563?tab=files) works very well.
+Download the Google Drive link from the Comments section.
 4. Use xLODGen to generate terrain LOD meshes and textures into a dedicated output folder and then install as a mod.
 5. Use TexGen to generate object LOD textures and tree/grass LOD billboards into a dedicated output folder and then install as a mod.
 6. Optionally remove your Terrain LOD .esm plugin as it is no longer needed after running xLODGen and TexGen.